Word-Representable Co-Bipartite Graphs: Vertex Ordering, Representation Number, Speed, and Entropy: Abstract

 \section{Abstract}

-A graph $G = (V, E)$ is said to be \textit{word-representable} if there exists a word $w$ over the alphabet $V$ such that, for any two distinct letters $x, y \in V$, the letters $x$ and $y$ alternate in $w$ if and only if $xy \in E$.
+A graph $G(V, E)$ is \textit{word-representable} if there exists a word $w$ over the alphabet $V$ such that for distinct letters $x,y\in V$, $x$ and $y$ alternate in $w$ if and only if they are adjacent in $G$.
+In general, determining whether a graph is word-representable is an NP-complete problem.
 A graph is \textit{co-bipartite} if its complement is bipartite.
 Therefore, the vertex set of a co-bipartite graph can be partitioned into two disjoint subsets $X$ and $Y$ such that the subgraphs induced by $X$ and $Y$ are cliques.

-The concept of word-representability for graph classes has gained significant attention in recent years.
-The book \textit{Words and Graphs} by \textit{Sergey Kitaev} and \textit{Vadim Lozin} presents examples of co-bipartite graphs that are not word-representable.
-It is known that a graph is word-representable if and only if it admits a semi-transitive orientation.
-Although the necessary and sufficient conditions for the existence of a semi-transitive orientation in co-bipartite graphs have been established, the characterization based on vertex ordering remains open.
-In this paper, we present necessary and sufficient conditions for a co-bipartite graph to be word-representable in terms of its vertex ordering.
-Furthermore, based on this vertex ordering, we provide an algorithm to construct a $3$-uniform word-representation for any word-representable co-bipartite graph.
-Using this result, we prove that except for the permutation graphs, the representation number of all other word-representable co-bipartite graphs is $3$.